pokt-network/pocket-network-protocol/utility/README.md

 ### 4.1 ProtoGateFish

-During the testing and development of a v1 TestNet:
+During the development & development of a v1 TestNet:

 - The Fisherman & Gateway models will be will be prototyped and live-tested
 - Major Servicer node runners of Pocket Network V0 may have the option to participate as Fisherman and/or Gateway actors